 We do have some clients coming in who don’t have pet insurance and pay out of their own pocket.
 Most however do which might sound good but sadly a lot of people are unaware what kind of policy they have and find out the hard way what cover of pet insurance they actually took out.
 As I deal with insurance claims on a daily basis I know which companies are the best and which ones that are best to avoid.
 Now I’m not going to name and shame those ones you should stay well clear of as I don’t want to get sued for libel but always read the small print as it’s likely small for a reason.
-There are loads of different policies out there that you can take out with various insurance companies and it can get quite confusing which one to go for so I thought I would do an idiot’s guide to pet insurance.
+There are loads of different policies out there that you can take out with various insurance companies and it can get quite confusing which one to go for so I hope this ‘a guide to pet insurance’ will help.

 First off to make a few things clear: